 How do you know if you are addicted to gambling?
-The new American Psychiatric Association diagnostic manual, DSM-5, scheduled for publication in May 2013, for the first time specifies that an activity not involving a substance can be addictive – namely...read more
+The American Psychiatric Association diagnostic manual, DSM-5, published in May 2013, for the first time specifies that an activity not involving a substance can be addictive – namely compulsive...read more

 Everything You Need to Know About Sex and Addiction: The Outsider’s Manual

 I. The myth of neurochemical addiction Among American’s mass delusions are that we have either discovered the neurochemistry of addiction or are on the verge of doing so.
 In fact, we have decisively disproved this possibility, and are inexorably headed in...read more